B2B Data: Your A-Z Guide for Business Success

 What kind of B2B data is important for you?

-How does one develop their own ICP?
-First, choose the kind of businesses that would profit from using your product or service.
-Second, the buyer personas you want to interact in those organizations, keeping in mind that they should be the decision-maker or a person of significant influence (Not necessarily just the end-user).
+First, choose the businesses that profit from using your product or service.
+Second, the buyer personas you want to interact with in those organizations, keeping in mind that they should be the decision-maker or a person of significant influence (Not necessarily just the end-user).
 The following are the fundamental criteria to think about:

 Company data